Tolitech/Tolitech.Results/src/Results.Http/README.md

-# Results.Http
+﻿# Tolitech.Results.Http

 ## Overview

-The `Results.Http` library provides extension methods for handling HTTP responses and populating a `Result` object.
+The `Tolitech.Results.Http` library provides extension methods for handling HTTP responses and populating a `Result` object.
 It contains a method `ReadProblemDetailsAsync` that reads the content of an `HttpResponseMessage` asynchronously and populates the provided `Result` object with the details extracted from the response.

 ## Usage